CharlieXu/LPG/README.markdown

 -----

 NOTE 29 Nov 2011: Been getting a fair amount of traffic to this from or-exchange and elsewhere - I'm not sure what state the code is in, and have been working on very different things.
 I hope to re-visit the code and get what exists working nicely and well documented - this may just be a case of rolling back to an earlier revision.

-See http://www.iaindunning.com for more info.
+See http://www.iaindunning.com for more info about the project in general.

 Compiling
 ---------